-There could probably be more, but, being more difficult to come by and also not so easy to work with as the well-known ETA work-horse calibers, the mechanism slowly becomes a real rarity thus increasing collectability of timekeepers that are powered by this exceptional classic caliber.
+There could probably be more, but, being more difficult to come by and also not so easy to work with as the well-known ETA work-horse calibers, the mechanism slowly becomes a real rarity thus increasing the collectability of timekeepers that are powered by this exceptional classic caliber.

-The watch’s dial features a traditional for the 1940s layout a chronograph totalizer at 9 o’clock, which is perfectly balanced with a small second hand at 3 o’clock.
+The dial features a traditional for the 1940s layout a chronograph totalizer at 9 o’clock, which is perfectly balanced with a small second hand at 3 o’clock.
 The tachymeter scale, which is printed right on the dial, is also a blast from the past.

-With its large and high-contrast Arabic numerals on the sub-dials and faceted applied hour markers, the watch is perfectly legible in the good light, but, lacking luminescent substance on these elements as well as on the hands, is a real pain to look at at night or even in the twilight.
+With its large and high-contrast Arabic numerals on the sub-dials and faceted applied hour markers, the dial is perfectly legible in the good light, but, lacking luminescent substance on these elements as well as on the hands, is a real pain to look at at night or even in the twilight.

 The version in rose gold is a bit better in this regard since its rose gold hour markers and hands look more contrasting over its silver dial.

 At 42 millimeters in diameter, the Vacheron Constantin Patrimony Traditionnelle Chronograph is a bit large for a dress watch and takes a lot of space on a normal wrist.
-Still, thanks to its relatively short and ergonomically shaped lugs, the timekeeper feels quite comfortable after you get used to its mass.
+Still, thanks to its relatively short and ergonomically shaped lugs, the timekeeper feels comfortable after you get used to its impressive mass.

 Also, thanks to the use of a hand-wound caliber, the case is relatively thin measuring just over 10.5 millimeters from top to bottom.
 Combined with its nicely sculpted bezel, this is a perfect dress watch even for those who prefer to wear shirts with narrow cuffs.

 As for the controls, I, too, had a hard time trying to find even a minor flaw here.